skuttleman/learn-js/README.md

 $ npm install
 ```

-## Flow
+## Using This Repo

-Open the folder `spec/tests`.
-Go through each sub folder in order (starting with 0).
-And open each test file in order (starting with 0).
-When you have no failures, change the next `xdescribe` to `describe` to run the next set.
-When there are no more `xdescribe` blocks in a test file, move on to the next file/folder.
+Go through each sub-folder in the `src` directory in numeric order (starting with 0).
+Follow the directions in the markdown file which will include some reading and some exercises.

 ## Run tests